apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   ...
 {pygmentize}

-Lets first find out what the encrypted versions of the passwords would be.
+Let's first find out what the encrypted versions of the passwords would be.
 ${project_name} encrypts and decrypts values using the password stored in the `APOLLO_ENCRYPTION_PASSWORD` environment variable.